awsdocs/aws-security-hub-user-guide/doc_source/standards-fsbp-config-resources.md

 AWS Foundational Security Best Practices controls involve queries against the following resources\.
 For AWS Security Hub to accurately report findings for controls with a schedule type of *Change triggered*, you must enable recording for these resources in AWS Config\.
 You do not need to record resources for controls that have a *Periodic* schedule type\.

 **Note**
-In Regions where a control is not available, the corresponding resource or resources are not available in AWS Config\.
+In AWS Regions where a control is not available, the corresponding resource or resources are not available in AWS Config\.
 + `AWS::ACM::Certificate`
 + `AWS::ApiGateway::Stage`
++ `AWS::ApiGatewayV2::Route`
 + `AWS::ApiGatewayV2::Stage`
 + `AWS::AutoScaling::AutoScalingGroup`
 + `AWS::AutoScaling::LaunchConfiguration`